CAST-Extend/com.castsoftware.aip.datamart/README.md

 -------------------------------------+----------+------------
-rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID rule_name                            | TEXT     | Rule name object_id                            | INT      | Object internal unique ID from central Base object_name                          | TEXT     | Object name user_name                            | TEXT     | The author of the exclusion request comment                              | TEXT     | Comment describing the reason of the exclusion
+rule_id                              | TEXT     | Local rule ID is the concatenation of the application name and the AIP Globally unique metric ID rule_name                            | TEXT     | Rule name object_id                            | INT      | Concatenation of application name and object internal unique ID from central Base object_name                          | TEXT     | Object name user_name                            | TEXT     | The author of the exclusion request comment                              | TEXT     | Comment describing the reason of the exclusion